Velocidex/velociraptor-docs/content/blog/2022/2022-01-12-WMI-Eventing/_index.md

 During this post, we have shown three techniques for detecting WMI event consumers that are worth considering.
 We can collect these data-points over an entire network in minutes using Velociraptor's "hunt" capability.
-Similarly Velociraptor notebook workflow assists excluding known good entries to the quickly as part of analysis.
+Similarly Velociraptor notebook workflow assists excluding known good entries quickly as part of analysis.

 The Velociraptor platform aims to provide visibility and access to endpoint data.
 If you would like to try Velociraptor it is available on Github under an open source licence.